 At some point in the stylized logo's history, shortly after the introduction of the smooth bottom skillet, it would appear, an interesting variation occured.
 The catalog number and pattern letter were repositioned a little higher, the wording "CAST IRON SKILLET" was added in a downward curve at the 6 o'clock position, and the stylized logo was surrounded by a border which happened to form a wedge shape.
 This would come to be known as the "pie logo", due to the similarity to the shape of a slice of pie.
 Skillets so marked would become some of the most collectible Wagners.
-Pie logo skillet production appears to have only spanned a ten year period, and the reason for its discontinuance is not known.
+Pie logo skillet production appears to have only spanned at most a ten year period, and the reason for its discontinuance is not known.
 Before an apparent replacement of patterns, examples are seen with ghosts and artifacts characteristic of "pie logo" skillets.

 After 1959, the last year of production of what is considered collectible Wagner cast iron, the "SIDNEY -O-" was removed from the logo.
 This perhaps reflected that casting operations had been moved to Cincinnati by then current owner Textron/Randall, or at least were no longer confined to Sidney.
 The subsequent addition of succeeding parent company General Housewares Corporation's logo after 1969 would also see a 180° flip in the orientation of the markings on skillet bottoms.

 Using this table, the approximate time period of manufacture of a Wagner trademarked skillet can be determined.